-Words Liive believes our students are effectively communicating complex themes, ideas, and thoughts through multiple formats everyday.
+Words Liive believes our students are effectively communicating sophisticated themes, ideas, and thoughts through multiple formats everyday.
 Therefore, we see no justifiable reason for students to be deficient in literacy!

 How We Work

-Words Liive is an education services company that developed Contemporary Language Integration, (CLI).
-CLI is a new approach to literacy that evaluates contemporary languages such as:
+Words Liive is a 21st century education service company that developed Contemporary Grammar Integration, (CGI).
+CGI is a new approach to literacy that evaluates contemporary languages such as: